You are here

 Accountability Research Program

-Having completed a first wave of accountability research, HEI built on the lessons learned from those studies through critical review, publications, and collaborative efforts to identify and exploit new data sources (e.g., health tracking).
-Overall, the next generation of accountability studies is building on but also extends beyond opportunistic studies of shorter-term interventions to address larger regulatory programs implemented over longer periods of time.
+HEI has now funded three waves of accountability research.
+HEI built on the lessons learned from its first wave of accountability research through critical review, publications, and collaborative efforts to identify and exploit new data sources (e.g., health tracking).
+Overall, the next generations of accountability studies are building on but also extend beyond opportunistic studies of shorter-term interventions to address larger regulatory programs implemented over longer periods of time.

-Major accomplishments include the publication of 9 reports from the first wave of health outcomes or accountability studies, including studies of measures to reduce traffic during the Atlanta Olympic Games, congestion charging and a low emission zone in London, a wood stove replacement program, legislation to reduce sulfur in fuel in Hong Kong, analysis of Title IV Phase 2 of the 1990 Clean Air Act Amendments, air quality measures during the Beijing Olympic Games, and a ban on the sale of coal in Irish cities.
+Major accomplishments from the first wave of studies include the publication of 9 reports on measures to reduce traffic during the Atlanta Olympic Games, congestion charging and a low emission zone in London, a wood stove replacement program in Montana, legislation to reduce sulfur in fuel in Hong Kong, analysis of Title IV Phase 2 of the 1990 Clean Air Act Amendments, air quality measures during the Beijing Olympic Games, a ban on the sale of coal in Irish cities, and an evaluation of air quality changes after the reunification of East and West Germany.
 (See Publications, filter on the topic "accountability".)

-To effectively carry out the next generation of accountability research, HEI issued RFA 11-1, which focused on long-term national air quality regulations and statistical methods development to evaluate such complex regulations, and on studies of air quality improvement in major port areas.
-The second wave of research to evaluate long-term actions includes four studies: changes in children’s health in response to air quality improvements in southern California, effects of the Goods Movement Action Plan in California, air quality regulations in the Southeastern US, and statistical methods to assess national air quality regulations.
+A second wave of research focused on long-term national air quality regulations and statistical methods development to evaluate such complex regulations, and on studies of air quality improvement in major port areas.
+Four studies were funded: changes in children’s health in response to air quality improvements in southern California (Frank Gilliland), effects of the Goods Movement Action Plan in California (Ying-Ying Meng), air quality regulations in the Southeastern US (Armistead (Ted) Russell), and statistical methods to assess national air quality regulations (Cory Zigler).

 In addition to the various HEI Research Reports and Communications mentioned above, HEI staff have published several articles on accountability research: